arroyoinstruments/MatLab_Demo_Files/README.md

 # MatLab_Demo_Files

 This repository contains MATLAB scripts for controlling and monitoring Arroyo Instruments' Laser and TEC devices.
+This is here to help you get started with your Arroyo Instruments device in MATLAB.
+Feel free to use and modify these scripts as you see fit.
+There are two versions of each script: a broader compatibility version and a live version.
+The broader compatibility version should work with any modern version of MATLAB.
+The live version is a MATLAB Live Script, which is only viewable and editable in MATLAb.
+The live version is more user-friendly and has section breaks for incrementally running the script.

 ## Directory Structure

+- `MatLab Files/`: Contains all of the MATLAB scripts
+    - `Laser Utility/`: Contains the Laser Utility scripts
+    - `Tec Utility/`: Contains the TEC Utility scripts

 ## Laser Utility

 The Laser Utility scripts are located in the `MatLab Files/Laser Utility/` directory.

 - `Arroyo_Instruments_Laser_Utility.m`: Broader compatibility version
-- `Arroyo_Instruments_Tec_Utility_Live.mlx`: Live version of the TEC Utility
+- `Arroyo_Instruments_Laser_Utility_Live.mlx`: Live version of the Laser Utility

 ### Laser Utility Features